pypa/packaging.python.org/source/key_projects.rst

 pypiserver is a minimalist application that serves as a private Python package index within organizations, implementing a simple API and browser interface.
-You can upload private packages using standard upload tools, and users can download and install them with pip, without publishing them publicly.
+You can upload private packages using standard upload tools, and users can download and install them with :ref:`pip`, without publishing them publicly.
 Organizations who use pypiserver usually download packages both from pypiserver and from PyPI.

+.. _scikit-build:

 scikit-build
 ============